 Change is Possible

-Once upon a time…sometime after the bliss of enlightenment had simmered down, awareness shifted back into my body and my mind re-engaged.
-Not in the same way as before.
-Certainly, not as my old ego had been.
-My mind, now clear from the clutter of judgement, need, and blame, was open to guidance from Source and able to assimilate wisdom and information with discernment.
 I could see life from a Universal perspective: we are all in this together, peace is absolutely possible, and unconditional love is the answer.
-I knew then (and now), with absolute certainty, that life is a gift of personal and collective lessons, and that these lessons have happened throughout history to raise consciousness so that we may be able to change our current reality.
-Life is not meant to be a problem to be endured, but a puzzle to be solved…and we are not working on our puzzles alone.
+I knew then - and still know now -with absolute certainty that life is a gift of personal and collective lessons.
+Throughout history, these lessons have served to raise consciousness so that we may transform our current reality.
+Life is not meant to be a problem to be endured, but a puzzle to be solved - and we are not working on our puzzles alone.

-The perspective that life is a puzzle may be difficult to accept, particularly in view of past, current, and ongoing personal and global suffering.
-There is no denying that humanity is focused on survival, mired in fear and distracted by need, judgement and blame.
-For 55 years, I struggled in this existence myself.
-My personal puzzle started to come together when I was introduced to a completely different perspective.
-Challenged to release a ‘victim mindset’, and drop the instinct to blame, I was also asked to accept responsibility for my own thoughts and feelings.
-Highly resistant to this strategy, I struggled for months before relenting that it may be the only path out of darkness.
+My personal puzzle began to come together when I was introduced to an entirely different perspective.
+Challenged to release a victim mindset and relinquish the instinct to blame, I was asked to accept responsibility for my own thoughts and feelings.
+Highly resistant to this approach, I struggled for months before conceding that it might be the only path out of darkness.
 So, I accepted the challenge and ditched my ego.
-Having released the attachment to a former identity, I had space to explore a new idea - that who ‘I am’ might be an embodiment of unconditional Love.
+In letting go of my former identity, I created space to explore a new possibility - that who ‘I am’ might be an embodiment of unconditional Love.
 Even though I didn’t fully believe this concept at the time, there was enough authenticity in my efforts to trigger a permanent shift in consciousness.
-From a newly-enlightened perspective, every life lesson in my past lay before me as clearly as stepping stones, dominos, or those connect-the-dots puzzles from a child’s colouring book.
-Each lesson was a puzzle piece, carefully crafted through challenging life events and relationships that were meant to trigger and expose my ego.

-Signs and synchronicities had also been laid before me, meticulously orchestrated to guide me back to my Self.
-Distracted by human struggles and daily responsibilities, I had forgotten who I was at a soul level and was firmly attached to my egoic identity.
-So, Spirit reached out to the small part of me that was still connected to Source - my inner child.
-Signs were deliberately linked to anything that resonated with my soul - the wonder of the natural world as experienced through the 5 senses, in general, and trees in particular.
-The memory of building puzzles with my dad unlocked important childhood connections to feelings of safety and belonging, and to the energy of unconditional love - Source energy - soul energy.
+From a newly-enlightened perspective, every life lesson in my past lay before me as clearly as stepping stones, Dominoes, or those connect-the-dots puzzles from a child’s colouring book.
+Each lesson was a puzzle piece, carefully crafted through challenging life events and relationships designed to trigger and expose my ego.
+Signs and synchronicities had also been laid before me, meticulously orchestrated to guide me back to my true Self.
+Distracted by human struggles and daily responsibilities, I had forgotten who I was at a soul level and became firmly attached to my egoic identity.
+So, Spirit reached out to the small part of me that was still connected to my soul - my inner child.
+The signs were deliberately linked to childhood memories of wonder and joy: the beauty of the natural world (trees in particular) as experienced through the 5 senses, music (specifically classical piano as my grandmother was a talented pianist), stories of kindness and love, and games of all kinds.
+Memories of building puzzles with my dad unlocked important childhood connections to feelings of safety and belonging and to the energy of unconditional love - Source energy - soul energy.

-When I began writing Lightworker, I was writing from a place of euphoria - a place of childlike wonder and joy.
+When I began writing Lightworker, I wrote from a place of euphoria - a place of childlike wonder and joy.
 I had solved the puzzle!
 At the time, I wasn’t sure if it was only my puzzle that I’d solved or THE puzzle of life itself.
-Regardless, the solution was so simple that I wanted to shout it to the world.
-Change is possible!
-Peace is possible!
-If you had told me this years ago, I wouldn’t have believed you; life was a struggle of endurance, and peace was some pie-in-the-sky notion for us to all dream about and hope would magically happen.
-Now, I know better.
-Reality can be changed.
-But change requires action, and the choice to work on your puzzle is yours alone.
+Regardless, the solution was so simple that I wanted to shout it from the rooftops:

 D 🩵